-The application of the amendments to HKFRSs in the current year has had no material impact on the Group's financial performance and positions for the current and prior years and/or on the disclosures set out in these consolidated financial statements.
+Except for disclosed above, the application of other new and amendments to HKFRSs in the current year has had no material impact on the Group's financial performance and positions for the current and prior years and/or on the disclosures set out in these consolidated financial statements.

-3. APPLICATION OF AMENDMENTS TO HKFRSs (Continued)
+3. APPLICATION OF NEW AND AMENDMENTS TO HKFRSs (Continued)

-New and amendments to HKFRSs in issue but not yet effective
+Amendments to HKFRSs in issue but not yet effective

-The Group has not early applied the following new and amendments to HKFRSs that have been issued but are not yet effective:
+The Group has not early applied the following amendments to HKFRSs that have been issued but are not yet effective: